Before defining eCommerce integration, we should first understand eCommerce and integration as standalone terms.

 Customers want to buy using their own devices, whether it’s an iPhone or their personal laptop, so there will be a constant challenge associated with getting master data that can sync up with the other systems connected to those customer touch points.

-Companies who have yet to modernize their solution face a lack of visibility, which prohibits them from being able to make real-time decisions based on performance.
+Lack of visibility: Companies who have yet to modernize their solution face a lack of visibility, which prohibits them from being able to make real-time decisions based on performance.
 By consolidating legacy integration systems to enhance business processes, companies can centralize the amount of control they have over a piece of data and gain end-to-end visibility.

 Once companies have fully embraced a modernized integration platform, they can begin to gain complete visibility for every single online order.
 Think of the value gained from total omnichannel integration visibility.
 All your online, retail, and wholesale orders unified in a single view, with full EDI and API integration.